 - civil rights movements with which Professor Moses remains active,

-- efforts spearheaded by Professor Francois and his litigation clinic at Howard University to influence federal courts’ understanding of national constitutional personhood, and
+- efforts spearheaded by Professor Francois and his litigation clinic at Georgetown Law to influence federal courts’ understanding of national constitutional personhood, and

 - scholarly work co-authored or supervised by Professors Davis and Francois on the law and rhetoric of national personhood.